Listen To JessB's Fresh New Single, 'Can't Fake It'

-With ‘Can’t Fake It’, JessB flexes on her own once more, serving up a club bop that is primed for the sweaty days and nights of spring and summer ahead.

-The track is the first of a whole stack of new music from JessB we can be expecting in the near future.
+‘Can’t Fake It’ is a club bop that’ll get audiences primed for the sweaty days and nights of the summer ahead.
+The track is the first taste of a stack of new music that we can expect from the Auckland-based artist in the near future.
+‘Can’t Fake It’ was produced by Dutch producer Max Oude Weernink aka MOW Music.

-“After the ‘3 Nights In Amsterdam’ EP & two years of lockdowns I was finally able to get back and have 7 more nights in Amsterdam to make some fun tracks with one of my favourite producers.”
-JessB’s said of the new track.
+“After the 3 Nights In Amsterdam EP and two years of lockdowns I was finally able to get back and have 7 more nights in Amsterdam to make some fun tracks with one of my favourite producers.”
+JessB said of the new track.
 “A lighthearted club banger for ya head top.”

 Further Reading